“No one talks about gestational diabetes.”

 Amberlee delivered her son Jacob nearly six weeks early, and it remains undetermined whether gestational diabetes was a factor in her early delivery.
 She had been told that if you had gestational diabetes during your first pregnancy, it was more than likely to happen again in future pregnancies.
 In 2018, Amberlee became pregnant with her second child, a daughter, and was once again diagnosed with gestational diabetes.
 But this time, she wasn’t alone.

-Despite closely watching her diet and exercise, Amberlee’s blood glucose began to abnormally spike throughout the night despite her precise diet and consistent exercise.
+Despite closely watching her diet and exercise, Amberlee’s blood glucose began to abnormally spike throughout the night.
 She called the Barnstable Brown Diabetes Center for help on how to maintain the irregularity, which started the conversation about insulin being necessary.
 “I thought, ‘Oh my gosh, I can’t do this.
 I’ve never given myself a shot.
 I can’t do this every day,’ but I proved myself wrong.
 They had complete faith in me.”

 Through the support and education of the Barnstable Brown Diabetes Center, Amberlee is now a mother to two healthy children as well as an active step-mom and wife.
 She’s not only even more health conscious after her experience—she’s also an advocate for diabetes awareness.